ayesha92ahmad/statistics-learning/descriptive-stats-text-notes.md

 ## Median

-Middle of the data
+- Middle of the data
-Useful info from data is arrange in order.
+- Useful info from data is arrange in order.
+- In uniform distribution mode=mean=median

+## Variability

+Range = maximum - minimum